cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 Currently each threat event is defined on a single page (see the listing at the end of this handbook).
 It is intended to augment the current information with the following details on the reverse sides of the threat event pages:

+* Symptoms
 * Mitigations
-* Symptoms
 * For builders
 * For defenders
-* Metrics.
+* Threat identification metrics.

 It would also be useful to summarise the developer-relevant information into a new Automated Threat Cheat Sheet, and contribute that to the OWASP Cheat Sheet Series.

 The author also hopes this ontology with its industry cross-referencing may be of help in contributing to Mitre's Common Weakness Risk Analysis Framework (CWRAF) and Common Attack Pattern Enumeration and Classification (CAPEC).
+Also in the future the terms might be useful for helping to describe some application events in the Mitre/DHS Structured Threat Information eXpression (STIX).

 ## Glossary